evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_pro_s_gen1/_index.md

 ### Seats

-The Volkswagen ID.3 Pro S (GEN1) accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Volkswagen ID.3 Pro S (GEN1) accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats